-To assist in developing skills, KINU has starting a Code Ninja Programme, which takes place on a Saturday every two months to test competencies in different programme languages as part of programming competitions that are judged by an automated judging system.
+To assist in developing skills, KINU started a Code Ninja Programme, which takes place on a Saturday every two months to test competencies in different programme languages as part of programming competitions that are judged by an automated judging system.

-KINU also wishes to support a more active role for women and children in technology.
+KINU supports a more active role for women and children in technology.
 KINU is co-organising a Girls Nights Out session for 2.5 hours once a month with TANZICT to support female entrepreneurs to leverage ICT in their businesses.
 An agreement has been reached with ISOC to provide training for women and to support 2 - 3 Tanzanian women to become ISOC certified trainers.
 A six-week Robotics Programme has been run for children (6 - 12 year olds) of members of the KINU community during 2013 and future coding programs for children are planned.

 Over the next 5 years, the ICT Technology Park, a Public and Private Partnership between the Government of Tanzania and SEACOM, will become a focal point for innovation, and include an Incubator providing co-working space, seed funding, training and mentorship for ICT entrepreneurs.
 Good progress has been made in identifying locations.
 Following consultation with potential anchor tenants, basic infrastructure and facilities will be put in place.
 The ICT Park will be classified as a Special Export Zone, thus attracting low tax and tariffs, with SEACOM providing bandwidth.
 The data centre will be managed by NIDA as a 2 Tier data centre suitable for government, private sector and multinationals.
 The Park will help provide jobs by housing multinational enterprises and startup incubators, which will encourage them to interact.